jramos/dev-env/README.md

     # create and provision the VM
     vagrant up

-    # connect to it
+    # connect
     vagrant ssh

+    # stop
+    vagrant halt

+    # reprovision
+    vagrant up --provision

+    # destroy
+    vagrant destroy

 See the [vagrant CLI docs](https://docs.vagrantup.com/v2/cli/index.html) for a full list of commands.

-By default, the VM will mount the `src` folder in your home directory to the `src` folder in vagrant's home directory.
-Additionally, the `pwd` when `vagrant up` is called will be mounted under `/vagrant` on the VM (e.g. the `dev-env` directory).
+By default, the VM will mount the `src` folder in `~/` to the `src` folder in vagrant's home directory.
+Additionally, when `vagrant up` is called, `pwd` will be mounted under `/vagrant` on the VM (e.g. the `dev-env` directory).

+Your `.gitconfig` is also copied to the VM.

 ### Optional setup

-    # choose a GTK theme for Eclipse over X11
+    # choose a GTK theme for Eclipse
     gtk-theme-switch2

+To use the installed version of Eclipse, it is assumed that you have [XQuartz](http://xquartz.macosforge.org/landing/) or a similar X11 implementation (e.g. [Cygwin/X](http://en.wikipedia.org/wiki/Cygwin/X)) installed locally.

-## Virtual Machine Configuration
+## Virtual Machine Specs

   * Ubuntu 14.04 LTS (`ubuntu/trusty64`)
   * 8 CPUs; 8 GB RAM; 40 GB SATA